-If you're looking for healthy Dominican food, healthy substitutions, or adapting our recipes to your preferred diet, we bring you some tips to make your meals more balanced, nutritious, and healthy.
-I share many tried and true tips that I've developed or learned for decades.
+If you're looking for healthy Dominican food, substitutions, or adapting our recipes to your preferred diet, I bring many tried and true tips that I've created or learned for decades.

 Is Dominican food healthy?